Lotlab/PluginCommon/Readme.md

   - NetworkParser: An IPC parser for FFXIV network packet.
 - PluginCommon.Overlay
   - EventSourceBase: A wrapper class for OverlayPlugin.EventSourceBase

+We recommand you use ilmerge to pack this assembly into your project.

 # ACT 插件开发公共库